-Although the career outlook for electrical and computer engineers can vary depending on their specific area of expertise, the field covers numerous high-demand skills.
+Although the career outlook for electrical engineers and computer engineers can vary depending on their specific area of expertise, the field covers numerous high-demand skills.
 For example, Cybersecurity Ventures predicted that the number of cybersecurity job openings will more than triple from 2017 to 2021.
 Fields such as artificial intelligence, virtual reality and holography are also poised for significant growth in the next five years, and will increase demand for creative engineers who can plan, build and manage the systems that back these technologies.

 The growing complexity in computer and electrical systems means that engineers will be highly sought, from designing complex communications networks to building and managing the hardware that runs next-generation artificial intelligence.

 While not all opportunities in the field require a graduate education, earning a master’s in electrical and computer engineering can help you enter senior-level roles and provide a salary increase for some specific positions.

 According to PayScale, for example, the average salary for computer engineers with a Bachelor of Science in Computer Engineering degree is $75,097, while the average for those with an M.S. in Computer Engineering is $102,000.

 For some other computer and electrical engineering careers, the salary ranges are even more vast.
 Paysa salary survey data shows that the range (including bonuses) for AI engineers is $124,542 on the lower end of the spectrum and $257,530 on the higher end of the spectrum; roughly half of AI engineers have a master’s degree.

 |Job Title||Common Skills required||Average Salary|